 Almost daily, I get asked by my clients – How do I find the perfect weight for my body?
 The answer is simple.

 Eat when hungry, move your body daily, eat mostly plants, whole foods and less processed junk foods, and your body will naturally find it’s the perfect weight for your body type.

 Perhaps you are a size 6 or a size 16.
 Either way, if you are energetic, happy and active, you are on the right path to health.

 Health is far more holistic than simply fitting into the right size pants.
-Overall health and well-being is about wellness in body, mind and spirit...
-When all these moving parts come into alignment - then you are at the perfect weight for your body.
+Overall health and well-being are about wellness in body, mind and spirit… When all these moving parts come into alignment – then you are at the perfect weight for your body.

 I believe we need to ditch the BMI, and start to use a far more appropriate measure of your weight – your health.
 Ultimately, if you eat well and exercise, your body will find a size and shape that is perfect for you.